 Cases of the recalled Pillsbury flour — each of which contains about 8 bags that weigh 5 pounds each — were mostly sold to Publix and Winn-Dixie supermarkets, FSIS said.
 The recalled cases have best if used by dates of either April 19, 2020, or April 20, 2020.

 Free Confidential Lawsuit Evaluation: If you or a loved one has been diagnosed with a confirmable case of salmonella infection, you should contact our law firm immediately.
-You may be entitled to compensation by filing a suit and our lawyers can help.
+You may be entitled to compensation by filing a lawsuit and our lawyers can help.

 What’s the problem?